Sifna/Sandleford/README.md

 Off work, I like hiking and camping.

-Here's a 2025 edit to this file
+Here's a 2025 edit to this file.